 "Will this person break the law or skip town?"
 This question is at the forefront of the mind of a judge who is evaluating bail for a defendant awaiting trial.

-Judges must make decisions about whether to release defendants, and under what terms.
-A judge can consider a report prepared by a bail investigator or similar government employee who has looked into the defendant’s standing in the community.
+Judges must make decisions about whether to release defendants and under what terms.
+A judge can consider a report prepared by a bail investigator or similar government employee who has looked into the defendant's standing in the community.
 The judge can listen to what people have to say about the defendant.
-And, of course, the court will look at the current charges and the rap sheet.
+And, of course, the court will look at the current charges and the defendant's rap sheet (criminal history record).
 But some would argue that—even with all this information—decisions about pretrial release are fundamentally subjective.

 That's where bail algorithms—formulas that use statistics in order to assess risk—come into play.
 Here's the basic idea: The algorithm takes selected information about the defendant and produces an objective, scientifically based assessment.
 Before making a bail decision, the judge gets to consider the algorithm's result.